arioanindito/FinalTask/README.md

 ## Status Page

 - List of all member statuses
-- CRUD a new status for borrowers (e.g Student Lecturer, Staff, Publis)
+- CRUD a new status for borrowers (e.g Student Lecturer, Staff, Public)

 ## Loans Page

 - List of all loans in database
 - CRUD a new loans along the member information from member page
--

 ## Features